jrudar/TreeOrdination/README.md

 ### TreeOrdination
 Implementation of a wrapper which creates unsupervised projections using LANDMark and UMAP.

+### Input Data
+To create an instance of the TreeOrdination model you will need a NumPy array of feature names.

+For fitting the TreeOrdination you will need the following inputs:
+    1) A matrix, X, where rows are samples and columns are features.
+This should be a NumPy array.
+    2) An array, y, of target values (class labels for classification)

 ### Future Work
 In the future we hope to add the following feature to TreeOrdination:
     1) A simple interface to apply normalization and standardization procedures to the dataset.